Saanich Noxious Weeds Bylaw

 A: Most landowners work with us to remove the plant of concern, but sometimes they can’t or won’t.
 By mailing a registered letter each year to properties with species of high concern, we are then in a position to take action to have the plant removed.

 The Noxious Weed Bylaw dates back to the early 1900’s, originally to address weeds of threat to agriculture.
 We updated it more recently to include other priority plants like ones that pose risks to human health.
-The Bylaw is currently in a revision process, which you can learn more about on our Noxious Weeds Bylaw Revisions Initiative webpage.

 Local governments can regulate for: